 While these design differences may come at a cost, the difference you experience from day one through multiple generations is significant.

-Amount of granite, degree of personalization, shape uniqueness—these each have a calculable value associated with them.
+The amount of granite, degree of personalization and shape uniqueness all have a calculable value associated with them.
 What is hard to identify without viewing the final product is reputation.

 With reputation comes assurance.
 A well-known, trusted provider with a history of satisfied families and high-quality craftsmanship may price their product slightly higher than a newcomer to the industry.